Instructions for the Remote-Proctored CLT on August 22

 - The exam will take about two hours and twenty minutes, including instruction time at the beginning of the exam.

-- You will be emailed with your assigned start time within one week of registering.
+- You will be emailed with your assigned start time within one week of submitting payment.

-- On test day, we will offer chat support from 6:45 AM Eastern Time until 10:00 PM Eastern Time.
+- On test day, we will offer chat support from 6:45 AM Eastern Time until 7:00 PM Eastern Time.
+You may chat with us at any time during this window; you will not incur any timer penalties for chatting with us.

 Please continue reading for more information.